CONSTITUTION

 3. represent and promote the interests of the Society on the UVSS Council; and

-4. report to the Council on her or his activities on the UVSS Council and ARC meetings unless they are prevented from doing so for reasons of confidentiality.
+4. report to the Council on their activities on the UVSS Council and ARC meetings unless they are prevented from doing so for reasons of confidentiality.

-5. The UVSS Constituency Representative will be the representative of the Society on the UVSS Board and an executive officer of the Society;
+5. The UVSS Constituency Representative will be the representative of the Society on the UVSS Board and an Executive Council member of the Society;

 Graduate Students Representative